UoB-COMSM0166/2026-group-27/README.md

 Another difficulty we faced was making the final boss in level 3 more challenging than the regular enemies, with predictable movements which makes it relatively easy to avoid.
 If the final boss behaved the same way, there would be no increase in difficulty compared to previous levels, resulting in an underwhelming experience for the player.
 Hence, the boss was designed to actively follow and attack the player while reusing existing systems in the game.

 To address this, we implemented a distance-based behaviour system.
-The boss calculates its distance from the player and changes its behaviour depending on how far away the player is, making the battle less predictable and challenging without needing to develop a complex AI system.
+The boss calculates its distance from the player and changes its behaviour depending on how far away the player is, making the battle less predictable and challenging without requiring a complex AI system.

 When the player is within attack range (130-340 px), the boss becomes more aggressive by moving towards the player while attacking simultaneously, increasing combat pressure.
 A timer (1.6 seconds) controls how often the boss shoots, ensuring consistent behaviour across different frame rates.
 When the timer reaches zero, the boss fires three projectiles towards the player.
 This makes the attacks harder to dodge, as it covers a larger area compared to a single projectile (Figure ).